aeturrell/occupationcoder/README.rst

 This code originally written by Jyldyz Djumalieva, `Arthur Turrell <http://aeturrell.github.io/home>`__, David Copple, James Thurgood, and Bradley Speigner.
+Martin Wood has provided more recent code updates and improvements.

 If you use this code please cite:

 Turrell, A., Speigner, B., Djumalieva, J., Copple, D., & Thurgood, J.
 (2019). `Transforming Naturally Occurring Text Data Into Economic